Abstract submission for the 2018 ACMG Annual Clinical genetics meeting will open in October 2017. Submission deadline: December 8, 2017

 An individual may be first author (i.e., presenting author) of more than one abstract.
 If the first author has multiple accepted posters and has a conflict with the poster presentation schedule then it is acceptable to designate one of the co-authors to present one of the posters.
 The abstract number determines the schedule.
 The number of a poster cannnot be changed.

-The submitter is asked to notify ACMG immediately via e-mail (firstname.lastname@example.org) so that the replacement presenter can be included in the program addendum.
-Communications will continue to be sent to the submitter who must pass the information on to the presenter.
+Once a presentation has been scheduled, a first author who is unable to make the presee submitted with the intention that they will be presented if selected.
+Do not submit an abstract if you will not attend the meeting. ntation in person is asked to notify ACMG immediately via e-mail (firstname.lastname@example.org) so that the replacement presenter can be sent appropriate instructions and a notation can be included in the program addendum.
 Authors who do not present as scheduled and do not notify ACMG, in advance, of a need to cancel, may not be invited to present at future meetings.
-Do not submit an abstract if you do plan on attending the meeting.

 Disclosure: In accordance with the Accreditation Council for Continuing Medical Education and the policy of the American College of Medical Genetics, before their presentations, all Oral Abstract submitters must disclose the existence of any financial interest and/or other relationship(s) they might have with the manufacturer(s) or provider(s) of any commercial product(s) or service(s) to be discussed during their presentation.
 Any Oral Abstract presenter with a Financial Disclosure/Conflict of Interest will be contacted by the Program Committee for a slide review and must include a disclosure slide at the start of their presentation.
 The full text of the disclosure will appear on the website as part of the submission process.
 All submitters must complete this disclosure statement.
 Disclosures will be included in the on-site Program Guide.